-During the first quarters of 2019 and 2018, we granted RSU awards to senior management.
+During the year ended of December 31, 2020 and 2019, we granted RSU awards to senior management.
 These RSU awards are designed to reward our senior management for services provided to us.
 Generally, the RSU awards vest equally over a three-year period beginning from the grant date and will fully vest after three years.
 For employees whose years of service to us plus age is equal to or greater than 65, the service period is considered to be fulfilled and all grants are expensed immediately.
 The RSU awards are valued at the market price of our common stock on the grant date and generally the employees must be employed by us on the vesting dates to receive the RSU awards.
-We granted 487 thousand RSU awards during the year ended December 31, 2019, with a grant date fair value of \$9 million for the 2018 and 2019 performance years.
-We granted 335 thousand RSU awards during the year ended December 31, 2018 with a grant date fair value \$6 million for the 2017 performance year.
+We granted 414 thousand RSU awards during the year ended December 31, 2020, with a grant date fair value of \$5 million for the 2020 performance year.
+We granted 487 thousand RSU awards during the year ended December 31, 2019 with a grant date fair value of \$9 million, for the 2018 and 2019 performance year.